Royalphax/TI-Programs/README.md

 <ol>
 <li>Connect your calculator to your PC/Laptop.</li>
 <li>Open TI Connect CE</li>
-<li>Go into the calculator explorer section and drag and drop the program into it.</li>
+<li>Go into the calculator explorer section and drop the program into it.</li>
 <li>That's it!
 You're ready to go now :)</li>
 </ol>